kevquirk/fuckedweb/index.md

 *Again, it's shit.*

-**This is my manifesto; a warning to everyone who uses the web.
+**This a warning to everyone who uses the web.
 It's fucked and it's not gonna change.**

 {: .notice}
-**Content warning:** If you hadn't noticed already, this manifesto is not suitable for work as it contains curse words throughout.
+**Content warning:** If you hadn't noticed already, this page is not suitable for work as it contains curse words throughout.

 ## What was Web 1.0?
 I suppose a good place to start would be with some context.
 If you weren't a user of the Internet back in the 90s and 00s, then you're not likely to know what [Web 1.0](https://en.wikipedia.org/wiki/Web_2.0#Web_1.0) was.